 At a resort, what you see online will match what you have imagined.
 You will not be disappointed!
 However, they can be quite pricey per night, in addition to taxes.

 At a local island, prices are more reasonable.
 Local islands or inhabited islands are now fast-growing too.
 Local islands have guest houses which include a normal and delicious breakfast.
-Don’t worry, there are also restaurants and shops around the island, and you can still do day trips to sandbanks, go diving or snorkeling, and even visit a resort to see what they look like!
+Don’t worry, there are also restaurants and shops around the island, and you can still do day trips to sandbanks, go snorkeling, and even visit a resort to see what they look like!
+Plus, enjoy some of the best scuba diving in the world.

 Here are the differences in a nutshell: